COUPON: Save 27% off your entire Helix order with code NAPLAB27 + get 2 free pillows. Expires 8/1/25.

 How firm is Helix Plus Luxe?

-The Helix Plus Luxe has an overall firmness of 7 out of 10, giving the mattress a slightly firm feel.
+The Helix Plus Luxe is available in a single firmness, 7 out of 10, which gives the mattress a slightly firm feel.

 Support & Sleeping Positions

-This is a good bit thicker than the average 7.9” support layer thickness, based on all of our tests to date.
+This is 0.83″ thicker than the average support layer thickness of 7.92″, based on all of our tests to date.

 Check out the table below to see the sleeper weights and sleeping positions that would be best suited for this mattress.